Special Report: Why Ukraine's revolution remains unfinished

 The main body of protesters was to the west of a barricade that ran diagonally across one end of the square.
 Government forces were concentrated in the east, towards the Presidential Palace.

-“There were stun grenades, loud bangs” and the sound of shots, said Talmonychuk, the protester who had bought a helmet and goggles for protection.
+“There were stun grenades, loud bangs” and the sound of shots, said Talimonchuk, the protester who had bought a helmet and goggles for protection.
 Police, he alleged, tried to set a building on fire with Molotov cocktails.
-The protesters put out the fire and started to push the police back.
+The protestors put out the fire and started to push the police back.

 Oleh, the Berkut officer, said police officers near the square’s monument came under fire at about 8 a.m.
 “The officers began reporting on the radio that they were being shot at and needed help, but none of our commanders answered them,” he said.
 The officers fell back, “but this only provoked those so-called ‘peaceful’ protesters – it appeared as if the police officers were retreating.”